OlhaSvezhentseva/Digital-Edition-Jahresberichte/titles_chronik/README.md

 File `titles.txt` is a generated file that contains all titles extracted from the chronik.

-File `MaleGivenNames.txt` contains all male names.
+File `all_names.txt` contains all female and male names.

 # Requirements